velartrill/velartrill.github.io/orig/consequences.md

 “The common folk, certainly,” Dove replies.
 “Her family, less so.”

 “I tried to have her aunt flogged once,” Peregrine says with a sigh.
 “The old hag would beat on poor Swift every time she came to town.
 Asserted the Privilege, of course, and when the jury convened they threw out the sentence I passed.
 Bleakfrost was the only one who bothered to turn up to back me.
 Gave quite the speech too, as I recall, not that it made the slightest difference.
 But do you know the worst thing?”
 Peregrine leans back against the window.
-“When the call went out that the baroness was on trial, one of the peers who came to sit on the jury was her sister.
+“When the call went out that the Lady Vassal was on trial, one of the peers who came to sit on the jury was her sister.
 Swift’s mother.
 And she voted for immunity.”

 Iris stares at Swift, who nods, looking away.
 She turns her gaze to Dove.
 “She— why didn’t you *do* anything about this?”